jieyu/maple/README.md

     $ export PIN_HOME=/path/to/pin/home
     $ export PROTOBUF_HOME=/path/to/protobuf/home

+If you are using PinPlay kit.

+    $ export PIN_HOME=/path/to/pinplay/home

 Then, you can build Maple by using make.
 By default, the debug version will be built.
 One can also choose to build the release version by specifying the compile type as follows.